kylergib/Asus-Zephyrus-M-gm501gs-Mojave/README.md

 ## What I had to fix
 Bluetooth, fixed with BrcmFirmwareRepo.kext and BcrmPatchRam2.kext, not sure if original bluetooth works
-Native Brightness Controler, used AppleBacklightFixup.kext with SSDT-PNLF.aml in patched folder Issues with lag when asking for admin password, used NoTouchID.kext FNKeys, used Karabiner to alter
+Native Brightness Controler, used AppleBacklightFixup.kext with SSDT-PNLF.aml in patched folder Issues with lag when asking for admin password, used NoTouchID.kext\
+Battery manager, fixed with ACPIBatteryManager.kext\
+FNKeys, used Karabiner to alter

 ### What doesn't work

 Trackpad\
 Audio\
-Battery manager\
 Keyboard backlight control